skinofthesoul/grav-plugin-simple-events/README.md

 You can (and probably want to) modify the appearance of the list by copying `user/plugins/simple-events/templates/events.html.twig` to `[theme folder]/templates/events.html.twig`, and then making any changes in that copy.
 I have included some code to help with making the dates multilingual, if you can't make something work, feel free to create am issue for the plugin!

-### Optional fields: end dates and links
+### Optional fields: end dates, regions, location and links
-If you just want a very simple list of events, the end date and link fields of the `Event` page type are completely optional.
+If you just want a very simple list of events, the end date, regions, location and link fields of the `Event` page type are completely optional.
+If you would like to use any of these, turn them on in the plugin options (see above).
+The location field is really just a text field that you can use for any information you'd like to style differently in your template, it does not have to be a location (but this is likely to see a lot of use).
+For links and regions, additional configuration is needed.

+### Configuring links
 If you wish to be able to link your event text or a part of it to another page or another website via Admin, make a list of available links under the plugin's configuration options or in the config file like so:

 ``` yaml